Jeri Theriault

 movie.
 I couldn’t help feeling glad to be alive,

-sitting there alone on the beach. —
+sitting there alone on the beach. —Maybe he was crying.

 Maybe all the men still alive at the end